Biteable/code-of-conduct/README.md

 # The Biteable Code of Conduct

 Our Code of Conduct is designed to make it clear that we believe in tolerance, respect, openness, inclusion and hard work.
+We want all Biteable members to feel valued, respected and most of all safe.

 ## We strive to: